-Keeping with the title of this Blog Site, this page is dedicated to “Big Words” which I’ve chosen to highlight, and what their significance is – words that may not be obvious to the everyday person, but which are important and can open doors to new realms of knowledge, thinking and understanding.
+Keeping with the title of my blog, this page is dedicated to ‘Big Words’ which I’ve chosen to highlight, and what their significance is – words that may not be obvious to the everyday person, but which are important and can open doors to new realms of knowledge, thinking and understanding.
 Most of these words have been the basis for my posts and will be related back those specific posts.
-The majority of these definitions have come straight out of Webster’s or Merriam’s dictionaries, or from websites like Investopedia.
+Some of these definitions have come straight out of Webster’s or Merriam’s dictionaries, or from websites like Investopedia.
+Others have been pulled from other sources, and are common knowledge in some cases.

 Articulate: Divided into syllables or words meaning-fully arranged; able to speak; expressing oneself readily, clearly, or effectively; to utter distinctly; to give clear and effective utterance.